-Mississippi Department of Fisheries, Wildlife and Parks Coordination
+Section 4.
+Updated Coordination with Mississippi Division of Fisheries, Wildlife and Parks (MDFWP)

 This section contains information that has been coordinated with or by the MDFWP since the release of the initial draft Integrated Feasibility Report and Environmental Impact Statement (IFR-EIS) in May 2021.
 The comments that were provided in July 2021 by the MDFWP are included; however, these comments do not apply to the Tentatively Selected Plan that is proposed in this revised draft IFR-EIS.
+Coordination is on-going with the MDFWP and updated comments for the revised TSP are expected to be provided during the Agency Review and Public Comment Period that opens on 6 May and closes on 20 June 2022.